Nick Broad: Remembering a performance pioneer

-Mike Forde: As much as Nick knew what he could offer, he knew what he couldn’t offer too.
+Mike Forde: As much as Nick knew what he could offer, he knew what he couldn’t offer as well.
 So he allowed everyone to do the job and grow and wasn’t afraid of bringing in new ideas and not owning them.
 People at all levels saw him as a great ally.

 Jo Clubb: I did an internship with Nick in 2009/10.
 At that stage they were taking on two interns a year from Loughborough.
 It was credit to Nick that he took on a woman, because there weren't too many on the backroom staff at clubs at that time.

 Nick was visionary.
-GPS is commonplace now, but he was one of the first to implement it and develop it.
-He was always thinking how he could develop what we were doing and was open to insights.
+GPS is commonplace now, but he was one of the first to implement and develop it.
+He was always thinking about how he could develop what we were doing and was open to insights.
 He had so much energy and I did used to wonder when he slept!

 He took an interest in what you wanted to do and how you wanted to develop your career.
 I remember him saying, ‘whatever you want to specialise in, identify the best person in the world in the area, find out as much as you can about them and then get in touch.’